mmlacak/crochess/docs/source/libcc/ccpath.rst

     parameter to next suitable path node, and then returning :c:enumerator:`CC_MBE_True`.

-    Suitable path nodes are all leaf nodes (i.e. the ones without any valid :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` or :c:member:`CcPathNode.sub`
+    Suitable path nodes are all leaf nodes (i.e. the ones without any valid :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` sub-nodes), and
-    sub-nodes), and also all path nodes that have valid side-effect in their last step.
+    also all path nodes that have valid side-effect in their last step.

     When all suitable path nodes from a complete path tree are exhausted, function returns :c:enumerator:`CC_MBE_False`.